johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 Let's review the purpose of this chunk of code.
 This is (in terms of the concepts we started out with), our **inner callback** &#8212; the function that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
 As we handle each message in this function, we are converting the sequence back into an Observable stream.
 We do that by taking the following steps **for each inbound message received from Faye**:

 1. Deserialize it and destructure it, leaving us with an `error`, `response` and `isDisposed` value for each inbound message
-2. Determine if the **inbound message stream** has errored or is complete
+2. Based on the contents of the message, determine if the **inbound message stream** has errored or is complete
-3. Emit an observable value, based on the message
+3. Emit an observable value, based on step 2

 As in any normal *observable subscriber function*, we handle these cases with the `observer.error()`, `observer.next()` and `observer.complete()` calls.
 If this confuses you, remember that all of this plugs into the Observable we created in our `send()` method.
 You might take a minute to [grok](https://en.wikipedia.org/wiki/Grok) all of this, and if it's still a little fuzzy, you can visit my [mini Observable factory tutorial here](xxx).